nalinahuja/lightwave/README.md

 # Lightwave

-I'm made this because I have a Raspberry Pi lying around gathering dust.
+I'm making this because I have a Raspberry Pi lying around gathering dust.